RedisGears/RedisGears/docs/configuration.md

 **Runtime Configuration**

 You may set certain configuration options at runtime.
-Refer to each option's description for runtime configurability.
+Refer to each option's description for runtime configuration.

 !!! abstract "Related commands"
     The following RedisGears commands are related to configuration: